How to Set a Charge by Superheat

 Discharge Superheat

-Discharge superheat isn't used very often, but it is taken by comparing the temperature of the discharge line leaving the compressor to the suction saturation.
+Discharge superheat isn't used very often, but we often take it by comparing the temperature of the discharge line leaving the compressor to the suction saturation.
 It tells us the amount of heat gained not only in the suction line and evaporator but also through the compressor.
-This measurement can be useful in checking compressor performance.
+This measurement can be useful for checking compressor performance.

 When do I charge with superheat?